heljakka/automodulator/README.md

 [5] https://github.com/tkarras/progressive_growing_of_gans

-[5] Karras, T. and Aila, T. and Laine, S. and Lehtinen, J.: Progressive growing of GANs for improved quality, stability, and variation.
-In: International Conference on Learning Representations (ICLR), 2018.
+[5] Karras, T., Aila, T., Laine, S., and Lehtinen, J. (2018). **Progressive growing of GANs for improved quality, stability, and variation**.
+In: *International Conference on Learning Representations (ICLR)*.

 ## License